-The SLE78 chip used in the MULTOS card has a sophisticated dual processing arrangement known as "Integrity Guard" that is believed to be effective at suppressing leakage at source, and this coupled with the Common Criteria certified MULTOS secured OS would suggest that no significant further performance degradation would be incurred from application level countermeasures.
+The SLE78 chip used in the MULTOS card and for the latter native mode experiments, has a sophisticated dual processing arrangement known as "Integrity Guard" that is believed to be effective at suppressing leakage at source, and this coupled with the Common Criteria certified MULTOS secured OS would suggest that no significant further performance degradation would be incurred from application level countermeasures.
+However, the native mode SLE78 results show us that the MULTOS protective measures have already cost two orders of magnitude in performance compared to the raw chip performance.

 The S3CC9E8 used in the native implementation is a traditional secured microcontroller chip with a single CPU and so it will include some noise smoothing and execution randomisation, but will not suppress the leakage signals at source.
 Given the age of the chip one would expect some extra side-channel leakage protection to be required from the software, which will have a performance impact.
-Our tests already included a dummy XOR to represent masking the data used in the crypto-coprocessor, however for this type of chip more help would be needed.
+Our tests already included a dummy XOR to represent masking the data used in the crypto-coprocessor, however, for this type of chip more help would be needed.
 One technique used for fast, but perhaps "leaky" crypro-processors is to run the algorithm multiple times, so that an attacker does not know which run used the correct data rather than a dummy pattern.
 Clearly if you hide your data in a 10 algorithm sequence, you would expect to lose an order of magnitude in performance.
 Hamming weight equalisation is another technique (used in non-secured CPUs) that seeks to reduce information leakage by ensuring that for each bit transition there is a complementary transition; so as a '1' changes to '0' there is also a '0' changing to '1'.
-In principle this should reduce leakage, however due to electrical, timing and physical layout factors, register bits do not contribute equally to leakage, so the reduction is inferior to hardware measures and may not justify the effort.
+In principle this should reduce leakage, however, due to electrical, timing and physical layout factors, register bits do not contribute equally to leakage, so the reduction is inferior to hardware measures and may not justify the effort.
 In a practical implementation this could for example be a 16-bit processor where the lower 8-bits of a register handle the normal data and the upper 8-bits handle the complementary data.
 This alone is not sufficient as it is necessary to also clear the registers before and after use and so rather than a two-fold reduction in performance, at least an order of magnitude should be anticipated.